 THTR:1411 | Comedy and Society | 3 |

-The Global Health Studies Program engages students and faculty in real-world health problems and challenges students to embark on global health careers which place a priority on improving health and achieving equity in health for people worldwide.
+The Global Health Studies Program engages students and faculty in real-world health problems and challenges students to embark on global health careers that prioritize improving health and achieving equity in health for people worldwide.

 Graduates find opportunities in a range of global health job sectors such as: